 - Thalassemia: For people with this condition, in which the body does not make enough normal hemoglobin, blood transfusions help the body keep oxygen moving through the blood.

-The National Heart, Lung, and Blood Institute note that a blood transfusion usually takes 1–4 hours to complete.
+The National Heart, Lung, and Blood Institute note that a blood transfusion usually takes

 The complete process of a blood transfusion may involve more than 70 steps.

 First, doctors will determine what type of blood transfusion is necessary and test the individual’s blood to find out the blood type.
 They need this information to ensure that they find an appropriate match for the transfusion.